Mark Bouris: Media personality

 Bouris has been well known by Australians for his personal appearance in Wizard Home Loan commercials during the late 1990s and early 21st century.
 He has also been well known by the Greek community because he has Greek heritage.
 Based on his high media profile, on 8 June 2009, Bouris was named as the host of the Australian version of The Apprentice to air on the Nine Network, the series aired in 2009 but only remained on air for one season.
 Bouris remained as host when the spin-off series The Celebrity Apprentice Australia premiered in October 2011.
 The Celebrity Apprentice was a huge success, and often rated within the top 5 television programs of the day.
 In November 2011, the Nine Network announced that they had renewed the series for a second season, which began airing in April 2012 and featured imported celebrity David Hasselhoff.

 As well as regular media appearances, Bouris hosts The Mentor, a weekly podcast produced and distributed through the PodcastOne network.
 In 2017, it was announced Mark Bouris would be turning the podcast into a reality television show.

+In November 2020, Mark Bouris launched his new podcast Straight Talk.